hrbrmstr/lit-webr/README.md

 The _intent_ of those elements is pretty clear (much clearer than the `<div>` versions), which is one aspect of components I like quite a bit.

-You'll also notice components are `-` crazy.
+You'll also notice components are `-` (dash) crazy.
 That's part of the Web Components spec and is mandatory.

 We're using pretty focused components.
 What I mean by that is that they're not very reusable across other projects without copy/paste.
 Part of that is on me since I don't do web stuff for a living.
-Part of it was to make it easier to show how to use them with WebR.
+Part of it was also to make it easier to show how to use them with WebR.

 With more modular code, plus separating out giant chunks of R source means that we can actually put the entirety of `main.js` right here _(I've removed all the annotations; please look at `main.js` to see them; we will be explaining one thing in depth here, vs there, tho.)_: